Welcome to the 2020-2021 School Year! Get acquainted with our staff and see what you have in common with us.

 Ms. Andrea Hanson– Guidance Counselor

-Hello!
-My name is Andrea Hanson.
-I am very excited to be the new school counselor at Jing Mei Elementary.
-I’m from Gig Harbor, Washington and recently moved to Burien with my husband and dog Rupert.
-I received my Bachelors in Social Welfare at University of Washington Tacoma and my Masters of Education in Professional School Counseling at City University of Seattle.
-Before joining Jing Mei, I worked at Children’s Home Society as a family educator.
-I had the privilege of supporting families and students with resources, educational guidance and counseling.
-I also facilitated an after school program for elementary students to promote self-confidence and giving speeches.
-During my school counseling program, I interned at Cascade Middle School.
-My time at Cascade was cherished as I further learned my technique and philosophy for school counseling.
+My name is Andrea Hanson and this is my third year supporting students at Jing Mei.
+I grew up in Gig Harbor, Washington and now reside in Burien with my family.
+I received my Bachelor’s in Social Welfare at University of Washington Tacoma and my Master of Education in School Counseling at City University of Seattle.
+Before joining Jing Mei, I worked at Children’s Home Society as a family educator, supporting families and students with resources, educational guidance and counseling.
+I also facilitated an after-school program for elementary students to promote self-confidence and was able to see the progression of students skills in presenting and speaking up.
+During my school counseling program, I interned at Cascade Middle School in White Center which further shaped my approach to school counseling.

 Ms. Linda Wang 王老师-School Psychologist心理学指导